WorldAfterCapital/WorldAfterCapital/part-one/Needs.md

 Pressure.
 Anybody who has gone diving knows that our bodies do not handle increased pressure around us very well.
 The same goes for decreased pressure (one of the reasons air travel is exhausting is that planes do not retain sea level pressure).

 Light.
 Most humans would be hard pressed to do much of anything in complete darkness.
-The Bible introduces light right away with "Let there be light" in the third verse for the Book of Genesis.
+The Bible introduces light right away with &ldquo;Let there be light&rdquo; in the third verse for the Book of Genesis.
 For the longest time the solution to our need for light was simply sunlight, but much of human ingenuity has gone into the creation of artificial light sources.

 The third set of individual needs arises from dealing with a complex and ever changing environment.
 As we go through life we encounter challenges that we need to overcome.
 This results in three fundamental individual needs: